Other Mixing Interfaces

 Finally, the Inspector Panel will also display certain mixing parameters whenever a track is selected.
 Whether in the Arranger Timeline Panel or the Mixer Panel, clicking on the track header will focus the Inspector Panel on that track.

-Aside from lacking sends, everything just shown regarding the Inspector Panel holds true for effect tracks, but one additional parameter is worth noting.
+Everything just shown regarding the Inspector Panel holds true for FX tracks, but one additional parameter is worth noting: the button labeled Pre-fader (Cue).

 - 0. Welcome to Bitwig Studio